Contact open books with flexible pages: Proofs

-\begin{proof} Suppose that $(M,\xi)$ is supported by a flexible open book with page $(W_{flex},d\lambda)$.
+We are now ready to prove the main results from the Introduction. \begin{proof}[Proof of Theorem \ref{thm:main}] Suppose that $(M,\xi)$ is supported by a flexible open book with page $(W_{flex},d\lambda)$.
 Then this yields a description of $M$ as a twisted double with attaching map $e(f)$ that is the identity on a {\em neighbourhood} of $W_1 \subseteq DW$.
-Moreover, we can arrange that $f \in \Symp_c(W_{flex},d\lambda)$ is an exact symplectomorphism with compact support in the interior of $W = W_0$.
-Furthermore, if $c_1(\xi) = 0$, then the same holds for the page, by naturality.
+Moreover, we can arrange that $f \in \Symp_\partial(W_{flex},d\lambda)$ is an exact symplectomorphism with compact support in the interior of $W = W_0$.
+Furthermore, if $c_1(\xi)$ vanishes on $2$-spheres, then the same holds for the page, since the inclusion $W \to M$ is $q$-connected and $q \geq 3$.

-Now the submanifold $DW^{(q)} \subset M$ inherits a stable almost complex structure as a subset of the (almost) contact manifold.
-In particular, as homotopy classes of stable almost complex structures are equivalent to actual almost complex structures for open manifolds (cf.\ eg \cite[Lemma 2.16]{BCS}), we see that $DW^{(q)}$ admits an almost complex structure extending $(W_0,J_0)$ that underlies the flexible Weinstein structure $(W_{flex},d\lambda)$ on the page.
-In particular, we can extend the flexible structure to $W':= DW^{(q)}$ and since $e(f) = \Id$ on the extra $q$-handles we thus obtain an exact symplectomorphism $f' = e(f)|_{W'}$ of a flexible Weinstein structure on $W'_{flex} \cong DW^{(q)}$.
+Now the submanifold $W' \subset M$ has a trivial normal bundle and so inherits a stable almost complex structure from the (almost) contact manifold $(M, \xi)$.
+Since homotopy classes of stable almost complex structures are equivalent to actual almost complex structures for open manifolds (cf.\ e.g.\ \cite[Lemma 2.16]{BCS}), we see that $W'$ admits an almost complex structure extending the complex structure $(W_0,J_0)$ that underlies the flexible Weinstein structure $(W_{flex},d\lambda)$ on the page.
+In particular, we can extend the flexible structure to $W'$ by Theorem \ref{thm_CE_extend} and since $e(f) = \Id$ on the extra $q$-handles we thus obtain an exact symplectomorphism $f' = e(f)|_{W'}$ of a flexible Weinstein structure on $W'_{flex} \cong W'$.

-We can then apply Corollary \ref{cor:Identity} to see that $f'$ induces a trivial map on $H^q(W')$ and then Lemma \ref{lem:torsion_free} to deduce that $H_q(M)$ is torsion free. \end{proof}
+By Corollary \ref{cor:Identity}, $f'$ induces the identity on $H^q(W'; \Q)$, and so by Lemma \ref{lem:torsion_free} the group $H_q(M)$ is torsion free. \end{proof} \begin{proof}[Proof of Corollary \ref{cor:main}] By the main result of Lazarev \cite{Laz}, any two flexible Weinstein fillings $W,W'$ of a fixed flexible contact structure on the binding satisfy $H_*(W) \cong H_*(W')$.
+Then using the fact that the variation of the monodromy is trivial and applying Lemma \ref{lem:H_*(M)} implies that the same holds for the homology of the manifolds themselves. \end{proof}